NikKowPHP/mi/src/content/book/en/chapters/chapter-10.md

 #### **Logbook Entry**
 That night, Maria sat with her logbook, the sting of the day's events still fresh.
 She documented the failure of her defensive strategy, analyzing it like a bug.
 But then, she added a final, more personal note.

-*   **The Data:** David is a true believer, not just a rival.
+*   **My Adaptation Experiment:** David is a true believer, not just a rival.
 He sees my attempts at connection as weakness or manipulation.
 He used the Empathy Loop against me, reframing my attempt to understand as an admission of doubt.
 The Conductor's Shield then failed because it made me look rigid and uncooperative in front of our boss.
-*   **The Personal:** He didn't just outmaneuver me; he used my attempt at connection as the weapon.
+*   **What Happened on the New Stage:** He didn't just outmaneuver me; he used my attempt at connection as the weapon.
 It feels naive to have even tried.
 How can you trust anyone in this game?
+*   **What I Learned About the Environment:** My strategy must shift from connection or defense to containment and documentation.
+No more one-on-one hallway chats.
+Everything moves to email.
+I will be boring, factual, and create a clear audit trail.
+I am no longer trying to win him over.
+I am building a case.
-*   **The Next Iteration:** My strategy must shift from connection or defense to containment and documentation.
+*   **My Next Calibration:** My strategy must shift from connection or defense to containment and documentation.
 No more one-on-one hallway chats.
 Everything moves to email.
 I will be boring, factual, and create a clear audit trail.
 I am no longer trying to win him over.
 I am building a case.